webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 Providing a string or a function allows you to use a custom name.
 Specifying either a string or a function that always returns the same string will merge all common modules and vendors into a single chunk.
 This might lead to bigger initial downloads and slow down page loads.

-If the name matches an [entry point](/configuration/entry-context/#entry) name, the entry point will be removed.
+If the `splitChunks.name` matches an [entry point](/configuration/entry-context/#entry) name, the entry point will be removed.

 T> It is recommended to set `splitChunks.name` to `false` for production builds so that it doesn't change names unnecessarily.